Reikon95/best-of-open-source/README.md

-# This repo features the coolest open source projects I mention in TikTok videos.
+# This repo features the coolest open source projects I mention in TikTok and YouTube videos.
 You can follow me on tiktok [here](https://tiktok.com/@cameronblackwoodcode)

 # Full Products
 Open source products that are commercially successful.